In this update: Fuel system installed and we say goodbye to Spanaway Airport

 Alex Shadle was quickly put to work

-Longtime friend of Ed’s Steve Larkin stopped by.
-We had to get a photo of him with his Ed memorial sticker before leaving.
+A longtime friend of Ed’s, Steve Larkin stopped by.
+We had to take a photo of him with his Ed memorial sticker before leaving.
 NAE Teammate Rob Martinson stopped by to inspect the new Fire / Rescue Vehicle.

 Steve Larkin displays another Ed memorial sticker

 We finished the new fuel filter assembly that we have been working on the last few weekends.
 As you can see from the photos, it is fairly complicated with custom made stainless steel tubing and flexible fuel lines.
 Lars Pedersen and Cory Mitchell spent half the morning making hoses.
 After doing a leak test they installed the parts into the car.
 We’re now ready to put the engine back in the car next week.

 The new fuel filter on the left, with blue fuel line on the right

 David Martinson welded up the stainless steel fuel line